-Time of event: 7 pm to 8:45 pm, 6th of August 2016 (Saturday) (To be postponed in the event of bad weather)
+Time of event: 7 pm to 8:45 pm, the first Saturday of August (To be postponed in the event of bad weather)

-The "Ashikaga Fireworks Festival", which was first held in 1903, will mark its 102nd anniversary this year.
+The "Ashikaga Fireworks Festival", which was first held in 1903.
 This is a highly prominent festival in the Kanto region, with more than 300,000 viewers attending the festival every year.
 There is a total of 2 million shots of fireworks, comprising wide-ranging masterpieces such as the gimmick fireworks, wide star mines, and the large ball-type fireworks, a staple of Japanese fireworks.
 You are sure to be awed by the final fireworks in which "Niagara", a 400-meter long firework set off in two rows, is featured alongside a large-scale star mine.
 The venue is easily accessible by various means of transport, and free car parking lots are available.